Seguro elected with record 3.5 million votes

 António José Seguro

-• The President of Portugal (From March 9 2026)
+• President of Portugal (since March 9, 2026)

 • Party: Independent.
-Former leader of Socialist Party (PS) Partido Socialista
+Former leader of the Socialist Party (PS), Partido Socialista

-António José Martins Seguro (born March 11, 1962, in Penamacor) is a lawyer, political scientist, and Socialist Party politician running for president in Portugal's January 18, 2026 election.
-He led Socialist Youth (1990-1994), served as MEP (1999-2001), was Minister Adjunct to PM António Guterres (2001-2002), and led the PS parliamentary group (2004-2005).
+Career: He led Socialist Youth (1990–1994), served as MEP (1999–2001), was Minister Adjunct to PM António Guterres (2001–2002), and led the PS parliamentary group (2004–2005).
 Elected PS Secretary-General in 2011 with 68%, he led the opposition during Portugal's bailout era.
-In 2014, António Costa defeated him in party primaries by a landslide, prompting Seguro's resignation and decade-long retreat from politics.
+In 2014, António Costa defeated him in party primaries by a landslide, prompting Seguro's resignation and a decade-long retreat from politics.
 He returned in 2025, launching the movement UPortugal and announcing his presidential candidacy in June.
-He received official PS backing in October 2025.
-Political Philosophy:
+He received official PS backing in October 2025 and won the presidency in February 2026.

-The second round (segunda volta) is a runoff held if no candidate obtains more than 50% of votes in the first round; the top two candidates then compete head‑to‑head.
-For expats following elections, the second round is usually decisive because broader coalitions form and turnout and endorsements can change the outcome.
+The second round (segunda volta) is a runoff held if no candidate wins more than 50% of the vote in the first round of a Portuguese presidential election.
+Only the top two candidates advance to the runoff, which takes place 21 days after the first round.

 Abstention is when eligible voters choose not to vote; it is usually reported as the percentage of registered voters who do not cast a ballot.
 A falling abstention rate can change electoral outcomes and boost the perceived legitimacy of the result, so a predicted drop — including among younger voters — matters for how parties and candidates plan campaigning and turnout efforts.